exercism/ballerina/docs/INSTALLATION.md

 # Installation

-You can install Ballerina by following the Ballerina [installation guide](https://ballerina.io/learn/installing-ballerina/).
+Instructions to install Ballerina can be found on the [Set up Ballerina page](https://ballerina.io/learn/install-ballerina/set-up-ballerina/).